Kenny Bundy: Coaching

 In addition to his playing career, Bundy previously was a coach with Developmental Elite Coaching in Wilmington.

 Bundy was named head coach of Houston Dynamo 2 in MLS Next Pro.
 When Dynamo first team head coach Paulo Nagamura was fired 29 games into the 2022 season, Bundy assumed interim duties on September 5.

+In January 2025, Bundy was brought up to the Houston Dynamo first team coaching staff.